Salāmah: responding to the crisis in Lebanon

 Learning Needs Assessment for Lebanon Crisis response

-This Learning Needs Assessment identifies capacity gaps and learning needs amongst humanitarian responders in Lebanon.
+Before conducting training, RedR conducted a Learning Needs Assessment to identify the knowledge gaps and learning needs of humanitarian responders in Lebanon.

-The LNA also assessed the existing strengths among humanitarians, so RedR can recommend the best ways that humanitarian partners can leverage best these capabilities.
+The assessment also assessed the existing strengths among humanitarians, which enabled us to recommend the best ways that humanitarian partners can leverage best these capabilities.

 What does the name Salāmah mean?